Part collaborator, part General, the director is instrumental in bringing a project to fruition.

 Director of photography.
 Once they’re attached to the project, DoPs can spend a day a week in the production office during pre-production, being fully on board a few weeks before shooting.
 The director’s relationship with the DoP is vital to capturing not just the vision of the director but the combined efforts of all departments who work hard to bring authenticity through costume, sets, props, makeup and set dressing.
 Long lasting relationships are often formed between director and DoP such as the Coen Brothers and Roger Deakins, Steven Spielberg and Janusz Kaminski, Wes Anderson and Robert Yeoman.

 1st AD.
 Arguably the most vital relationship on set.
 The director will hire their 1st AD on a big budget feature film; they may not have the option on an indie.
 Pre-production is a vital time as the 1st and director work on the logistics.
-Being the director's right-hand person means just that, they are aware of all the discussion between all the departments, taking on multiple responsibilities to make sure the director gets what they need in the correct amount of time.
+Being the director's right-hand person means just that, they are aware of all the discussions between all the departments, taking on multiple responsibilities to make sure the director gets what they need in the correct amount of time.

 Makeup designer & costume designer.
 Designing and manufacturing a wardrobe requires the maximum amount of pre-production time, and adequate time with the director and production designer.
 When directors are working with costume designers and makeup designers they are looking to build up character, usually the director will input early on in the process and continue to do so once the actor becomes involved too.
 A good working relationship with both these HoDs is vital; there isn't time to consult so costume or makeup need to make decisions based on their understanding of what the director wants.